jborean93/PSEtw/docs/en-US/New-PSEtwEventInfo.md

 ## OUTPUTS

 ### PSEtw.Shared.EtwTraceInfo
 This cmdlet outputs an `EtwTraceInfo` that contains trace details to use when starting a trace.
-It can be provided using the `-TraceInfo` cmdlet or piped into the Register-PSEtwEvent (./Register-PSEtwEvent.md) or Trace-PSEtwEvent (./Trace-PSEtwEvent.md)cmdlets.
+It can be provided using the `-TraceInfo` cmdlet or piped into the [Register-PSEtwEvent](./Register-PSEtwEvent.md) or [Trace-PSEtwEvent](./Trace-PSEtwEvent.md) cmdlets.

 ## NOTES